 About the author

-Matthew Specter is a Senior Fellow at the Institute of European Studies and teaches modern European history, global history,and political thought at the University of California, Berkeley and is Associate Editor of the journal History and Theory.
+Matthew Specter is a Senior Fellow at the Institute of European Studies and teaches modern European history, global history, and political thought at the University of California, Berkeley.
+He is also Associate Editor of the journal History and Theory.
 His first book was Habermas: An Intellectual Biography (2010).
 He researches the history of international thought.

 "One may believe there is little left to know about the realist theory of international relations and its founder Hans Morgenthau.
 But through the complex figure of Morgenthau, Matthew Specter is able not only to work out the ambivalent pathways of the German mandarins who emigrated to the USA, but also put the theory of political realism itself into a wholly new light as a transatlantic exchange of ideas between the US and Germany.
 This dates back to the geopolitical thought and social Darwinistic milieu of both rising industrial powers in the 1880s.
 A particular gem is the surprising chapter on Wilhelm Grewe—a student of Carl Schmitt, who continued his Nazi career in the Federal Republic unbroken—and here, in postwar Germany, played a role similar to that of Morgenthau in the USA.
 An original, an illuminating, a brilliant book."

 —Jürgen Habermas, Emeritus Professor of Philosophy, Goethe University Frankfurt